 Characteristics of Wavy Hair

 Wavy hair, also known as type 2 hair, can be split into three different subtypes: 2A, 2B, and 2C.
-It is the hair type that sits in between straight and curly, from loose loops to ‘S’ shaped waves.
-If you’re not sure whether you have wavy hair, why not try our curl quiz to identify your hair type?
+It is the hair type that sits in between straight and curly hair.
+Its pattern ranges from loose loops to ‘S’ shaped waves.

 The different wavy hair types each have their own characteristics that set them apart.
 2A hair tends to have a tousled texture.
 2B hair consists of ‘S’ shaped waves in the lengths, but sits relatively straight at the roots.
 2C hair has even more defined ‘S’ shaped curls that start from the root and continue down the lengths of the hair.